gregwight/cvc/README.md

 ```
 In this mode `cvc` will resolve the supplied FQDN to an IP address using the system resolver.

-To target the IP of a server specifically use the `fqdn:host` target syntax:
+To target a specific server IP use the `fqdn:host` target syntax:
 ```
 > cvc example.com:93.184.216.34
 [OK] example.com (93.184.216.34) 356 days remaining unitl expiry on Tuesday, 13-Feb-24 23:59:59 UTC
 ```
-It is also possible to use and FQDN for the host, which may be useful in a virtual hosting environment:
+It is also possible to use an FQDN for the host, which may be useful in a virtual hosting environment:
 ```
 > cvc example.com:github.com
 [ERROR] example.com (140.82.114.4) x509: certificate is valid for github.com, www.github.com, not example.com